 Building relationships is key to online success.
 But it’s not always easy to know where to start.
-Here are some networking tips.
+Here are some tips.
 From an introvert.
 In other words, if I can do it, you can too.

 1. Attend in-person events (like conferences)

 There’s nothing like meeting people face to face.
-If you can attend a conference, a meet-up or another get-together, do it.
-Attending a conference in 2010 absolutely changed the course of my online “career.”
+If you can attend a conference, a meet-up or another gathering of like-minded people, do it.
+And when you’re there, put yourself out there and meet people.

 Not sure which events to attend?
 Note where your favorite influencers are speaking.
 Many have “Speaking” pages or list their speaking engagements on their About page.

-2. Participate in online events
+2. Participate in online groups

 The goal is to build relationships, not just to push your own site or products.
 Aim to make real friends, otherwise it’ll backfire.